Category

 So, can you wear contacts with astigmatism to correct your vision?
 The simple answer is yes.
 You can wear contact lenses with astigmatism.
 However, it is essential to understand the different types of eyewear available for astigmatism and how to choose the right one.
 Let’s explore more!

-Continue reading Discover Types of Contacts You Can Wear With Astigmatism
+Continue reading What are the Types of Contacts You Can Wear With Astigmatism?

 Astigmatism vs Myopia